foxdog05000/serina/CONTRIBUTING.md

 ### Contributing to source code

-If you've found a bug and would like to fix it, submit a PR and include a fiddle with reproduces the bug.
+If you've found a bug and would like to fix it, submit a PR and include details or screens with reproduces the bug.

 If you want to bring a feature, consider writing and contributing to a feature, please create a tests units, submit your PR and enjoy !